9 Things WordPress Users Shouldn’t Avoid in Development

 Google Analytics & Stats Check

-When running a WordPress website, you cannot even think of taking Google Analytics for granted.
+When running a Custom WordPress Development, you cannot even think of taking Google Analytics for granted.
 Since keeping an eye on the site traffic is important, Google Analytics provides you perfect data required to enhance your website down the line.

 Not just that, but this tool even lets you know how your visitors are interacting with your website.
 Furthermore, if the interaction isn’t up-to-the-mark or appropriate enough, Google Analytics even suggest you changes that you can make to your site to enhance its performance.